 - You may use gray water for household gardening, composting, and lawn and landscape irrigation, but use it in a way that it does not run off your own property.

 - Use only flood or drip irrigation to water lawns and landscaping.
 Spraying gray water is prohibited.

-When an RV dump station trip is just too inconvenient, there’s little that will stop someone from doing the deed.
+When an RV dump station trip is just too inconvenient, there’s little that will stop someone from taking their dump hose out doing the deed.
 Ultimately, whether or not an RVer gets cited for dumping RV gray water depends on where they do it, and who knows that it happened.

 You can guarantee that if someone dumps gray water in a national park, they will get cited.
-But in many other dispersed camping locations and some campgrounds, local officials look the other way.
+But in many other dispersed camping locations on BLM land, and at some campgrounds, local officials look the other way.
 They are too busy, or do not care.
 Or, like most people, don’t know gray water FAQs.

 Two Questions RVers Should Ask When Tempted to Dump RV Gray Water

 Each year, more free camping areas and public campgrounds get closed or restricted because of unsanitary practices by those who enjoy the land.
 If we RVers care about preserving dispersed camping areas for future use, there are two big outdoor ethics questions that we all need to ask ourselves when we are tempted to dump our gray water onto the ground:

 “Am I OK dumping my untreated sewer water, regardless of the risk to the planet and people?“